pmiguelpinto90/ShiftDisplay/README.md

 **ShiftDisplayMini(int latchPin, int clockPin, int dataPin, bool commonCathode, int displaySize)** Creates lightweight ShiftDisplay object using 3 pins.
 You must `#include <ShiftDisplayMini.h>` instead of `<ShiftDisplay.h>` to use this. latchPin, clockPin and dataPin are the shift register inputs connected to the Arduino digital outputs. commonCathode is true if the led type is common cathode, false if it's common anode. displaySize is the quantity of digits of all displays together, a maximum of 8.

-###Functions (ShiftDisplay)
+####Functions
 **void print(int value, int time)**

 Show an integer value in the display, for the given time in milliseconds, with specified animation and alignment constants.

 -
 **void print(float value, int decimalPlaces, int time)**

 Show a float value, rounded to specified number of decimal places, for the given time in milliseconds, with specified animation and alignment constants.

 -
 **void print(String text, int time)**

 Show text in the display, for the given time in milliseconds, with specified animation and alignment constants.
 Accepted characters are A-Z, a-z, 0-9, -, space.

-###Functions (ShiftDisplayMini)
+####Functions (ShiftDisplayMini)
 **void print(int value, int time)**
 Show an integer value, right aligned in the display, for the given time in milliseconds.

 -
 **void print(float value, int decimalPlaces, int time)** Show a float value, rounded to specified decimal places, right aligned in the display, for the given time in milliseconds.

 -
 **void print(String text, int time)**
 Show text, left aligned in the display, for the given time in milliseconds.
 Accepted characters are A-Z, a-z, 0-9, -, space.

-###Constants
+####Constants
 - ANIMATION_NONE
 - ANIMATION_SCROLL
 - ANIMATION_FADEIN